 - 1. Complete the installation procedures described earlier in this manual. - 2.
 Verify that the power wiring to the controller is correct and secure.
 See the controller operator's manual. - 3.
 Turn on or plug in the incoming power at the controller, then turn on the controller. - 4.
 Verify that the controller is on and operating properly. - 5.
-Verify that the Pilot light is on at the sample draw detector. - 6.
+Verify that the Pilot LED is on at the sample draw detector. - 6.
 Verify that the flowmeter indicates a flow rate of approximately 1.2 SCFH.
 If necessary, use the bypass valve or flow adjust potentiometer to adjust the flow rate.

 NOTE: The following step tests for leaks in the sample line.
-This test may cause a low flow condition at the sample-draw detector.
+This test will cause a low flow condition which will result in a fail alarm at the controller.

 - 7. Verify that the incoming sample line is not leaking.
-To test the sample line, plug the open end of the sample line with your thumb.
+To test the sample line, press and hold the pump reset switch to avoid shutting the pump off when a low flow alarm occurs, then plug the open end of the sample line with your thumb.
+If the open end of the sample line is remote from the sample draw detector, you will need two people to perform this test.
 If the flowmeter ball drops to the bottom of the flowmeter, the incoming sample line is not leaking. - 8.
-Remove your thumb from the sample line, press the pump reset switch, and verify the flowmeter returns to a normal flow rate.
+Remove your thumb from the sample line and release the pump reset switch.
+Verify the flowmeter returns to a normal flow rate and the low flow indication clears.

-CAUTION: If you suspect the presence of combustible gas, carbon monoxide, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.
+CAUTION: If you suspect the presence of combustible gas, toxic gases, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.

-- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of combustible gas, CO, and of normal oxygen content, 20.9%). - 2.
+- 1. Verify that the sample draw detector is sampling a fresh air environment (environment known to be free of combustible and toxic gases and of normal oxygen content, 20.9%). - 2.
 Open the housing door. - 3.
 Set a voltmeter to measure in the millivolt (mV) range. - 4.
-Check the zero reading for each channel.

-For the LEL channel, plug the voltmeter leads into the test points on the LEL transmitter.
-Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-.
+Check the zero reading for the CO channel. - Plug the voltmeter into the test points in the AMP 1 section of the main circuit board.
+Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - Verify a voltmeter reading of 100 mV (± 2 mV). - If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is 100 mV (± 2 mV). - 5.
+Verify a reading of 0% LEL on the LEL channel at the controller.